Written byAnna Yuan

 No matter what caused the installation error message to appear on your Mac, you can fix it by following the troubleshooting steps described below.

 It's always important to back up your Mac before installing a major macOS update.
 You can backup your Mac with TimeMachine.
-It will keep your data safe and give you an opportunity to restore the important files from the date of your choice in case something goes wrong and you have to erase your entire Mac.
+It will keep your data safe and allow you to restore the important files from the date of your choice in case something goes wrong and you have to erase your entire Mac.

 Check your Mac's compatibility in the App Store